 Jan.
 25, 2018

-The Association of Collegiate Schools of Architecture recently honored Dana Buntrock, UC Berkeley professor of architecture and chair of the Center for Japanese Studies, with the prestigious Distinguished Professor award for her sustained achievement, academic accomplishments, and passionate advancement of architectural education.
-ASCA’s annual Architectural Education Award recognizes excellence in architectural education in various categories, including collaborative practice, building design and education, leadership, and academic excellence.
+The Association of Collegiate Schools of Architecture recently honored Dana Buntrock, UC Berkeley professor of architecture and chair of the Center for Japanese Studies, with the prestigious Distinguished Professor Award for her sustained achievement, academic accomplishments, and passionate advancement of architectural education.
+ASCA’s annual Distinguished Professor Award recognizes sustained creative achievement in architectural education through teaching, design, scholarship, research, or service, leading to an understanding and appreciation of architectural education in the community at large.

 At UC Berkeley's College of Environmental Design, Professor Buntrock champions architecture’s influence in reducing inequity, creating economic opportunity, and addressing society’s economic, environmental and ethical challenges.